drfoxvet/drfoxvet-net/site/content/post/cats-why-they-should-be-enclosed-and-not-roam-free.md

 CAT HEALTH AND WELFARE CONCERNS:

 Cats allowed off their property can get lost, hit and injured or killed by traffic, coyotes, dogs and other large animals as well as being trapped, shot, poisoned, bitten and infected by other cats, notably with feline AIDS and get feline infectious leukemia and other viral infections.
 Cats with feline panleukopenia have infected and killed endangered Florida panthers.

+BOT FLY MAGGOT (WARBLES) SKIN INFECTIONS IN CATS

+Outdoor cats who are not treated for bot and other fly maggot infections develop chronic secondary infections and suffer considerably.
+Several fly species can infect wounds, causing a condition called myiasis.
+According to one extensive review (Pezzi M, Bonacci T, Leis M, et al, Myiasis in domestic cats: a global review.
+Parasit Vectors.
+2019 Jul 29;12(1):372. doi: 10.1186/s13071-019-3618-1.
+“Factors favouring the occurrence of myiasis in cats are prowling in infested areas, poor hygiene conditions due to diseases and/or neglect, and wounds inflicted during territorial or reproductive competition.”

+ According to a posting on this subject,  (https://vcahospitals.com/know-your-pet/cuterebra-or-warbles-in-cats) “Cats are accidental hosts of Cuterebra larvae.
+They are most commonly infected when they are hunting rodents or rabbits and encounter the botfly larvae near the entryway to a rodent's burrow.
+The adult botfly deposits its eggs near or in the opening of rodent and rabbit burrows.
+After hatching, the botfly larvae, which typically infect rodents and rabbits, enters the host's body through an opening such as the nose or mouth or through a skin wound.
+After several days, the botfly larvae migrate to the tissues beneath the skin where they encyst and continue their development.
+Most cases of warbles in cats occur around the head and neck.
+Most cats will develop a deep abscess or skin infection at the infection site after the warble has left the skin.
+How can I prevent my cat from getting warbles?
+The best prevention is to keep your cat from hunting rodents."

+CATS OUTDOORS MORE PRONE TO ORAL CANCER

+The incidence of oral, squamous cell cancer in cats, which is generally fatal, is estimated to account for 3% of all feline cancers.
+It can be avoided.
+The research study Environmental risk factors for the development of oral squamous cell carcinoma in cats by Riccardo Zaccone et al  27 May 2022 https://doi.org/10.1111/jvim.16372 identifies two major risk factors: outdoor access and petfood containing chemical additives.
+So, the best preventives are to keep cats indoors and feed good quality, ideally Organically Certified and at least additive- free cat foods, or make your own as per my recipe posted at https://drfoxonehealth.com/post/cat-food-recipe/

+ OUTDOOR CATS DISTURB THOSE INDOORS

 Indoor cats are upset by cats outdoors their reactions including redirected aggression toward their owners and companion cats in the home; spraying/territorial marking and stress-related cystitis and other health issues such as excessive grooming and house-soiling.
 These latter behavioral problems can mean abandonment, surrender to a shelter and euthanasia.